Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 The Alarming Statistics

 15.4% of U.S. drivers were uninsured in 2023, representing more than one in seven drivers on the road.
-This percentage has steadily increased from 11.6% in 2017 to 14% in 2022, driven largely by rising insurance costs that push budget-stretched drivers to go without coverage.
+This percentage has steadily increased from 11.6% in 2019, driven largely by rising insurance costs that push budget-stretched drivers to go without coverage.
+The combined uninsured and underinsured rate stands at 33.4%—meaning roughly one in three drivers on the road lacks sufficient coverage to fully compensate you after a serious accident.

 Financial Risks Without UM/UIM Coverage